Marsquake: Detectability

+Candidate natural seismic events

 Despite the drawbacks of significant wind interference, on Sol 80 of the Viking 2 lander's mission (roughly November 23, 1976), the on-board seismometer detected an unusual acceleration event during a period of relatively low wind speed.
-Based on the features of the signal and assuming Mars's crust behaves similar to Earth's crust near the lander's testing site in Southern California, the event was estimated to have a magnitude of 2.7 and a distance of roughly 110 kilometers.
+Based on the features of the signal and assuming Mars's crust behaves similar to Earth's crust near the lander's testing site in Southern California, the event was estimated to have a Richter magnitude of 2.7 at a distance of roughly 110 kilometers.
 However, the wind speed was only measured 20 minutes previously, and 45 minutes after, at 2.6 and 3.6 meters per second, respectively.
-While a sudden wind gust of 16 m/s would have been required to produce the event, it cannot be completely ruled out.
+While a sudden wind gust of 16 m/s would have been required to produce the event, it could not be completely ruled out.
+The Sol 80 event was later identified as a marsquake.
+The earlier Sol 53 event initially received much interest as a possible marsquake, but was correlated with wind and not considered further.
+Following the re-evaluation of the Sol 80 event as a marsquake, a re-evaluation of the Sol 53 event showed that it was unique among all Viking daytime recorded waveforms and the only one with a waveform with a rapid rise time and duration similar to Sol 80.
+Consequently Sol 53 was identified as a marsquake.
+Comparing Viking with InSight events, using technologies 43 years apart is challenging, but comparison of the two Viking events with some InSight events showed that the similarity of waveforms was reasonable.

-On Sol 128 of the InSight lander mission the Seismic Experiment for Interior Structure (SEIS) detected one magnitude 1-2 seismic event on April 6, 2019.
+On Sol 128 of the InSight lander mission the Seismic Experiment for Interior Structure (SEIS) detected one magnitude 1–2 seismic event on April 6, 2019.
 Three other unconfirmed candidate seismic events were detected on March 14, April 10 and April 11, 2019.
 The quake is similar to moonquakes detected during the Apollo program.
 It could have been caused by activity internal to the planet or by a meteorite striking the surface.
 The epicenter was believed to be within 100 km of the lander.
 As of 30 September 2019, SEIS had reported 450 events of various types.

-Experimental (Artificial) Seismic Events
+Experimental (artificial) seismic events

 NASA's Mars Perseverance Rover will act as a seismic source of known temporal and spatial localization as it lands on the surface.
 The InSight lander will evaluate whether the signals produced by this event will be detectable by 3,452 km away.